batiste/sprite.js/doc/source/api.rst

     :param number x: The x position of the layer within the scrolling surface.
     :param number y: The y position of the layer within the scrolling surface.

-.. js:function:: ScrollingSurface.move(x, y)
+.. js:function:: SrollingSurface.move(x, y)

     Moves the surface offset in direction (x, y).

-.. js:function:: ScrollingSurface.position(x, y)
+.. js:function:: SrollingSurface.position(x, y)

     Sets the surface offset position to (x, y)

-.. js:function:: ScrollingSurface.update()
+.. js:function:: SrollingSurface.update()

     Updates the latest changes to the surface and call the redrawCallback if necessary.